bamf2048/pi_retrogaming/other-cool-shit.md

 # Other Cool Shit

-This is other cool stuff or things you might find handy.
+This is other cool stuff you can run in the background or find handy in the terminal.

 ## Motioneye